digitalstuart/kenmare-car-share/README.md

 ### Content

-### Media
+* The datepicker was sourced from https://gijgo.com/datepicker/example/bootstrap-4.

-The single background image on this site was sourced from a Google image search.
+* For scrolling to the top with a 'back to top' button, I referred to https://www.w3schools.com/howto/howto_js_scroll_to_top.asp.

 ### Acknowledgements